 Usually, someone takes liberties when they are unafraid of the consequences.

-If your partner is being very secretive of late, don’t jump to the wrong conclusion but don’t ignore it either.
+If your partner is being very secretive lately, don’t jump to the wrong conclusion, but don’t ignore it either.

 2. Always busy